 The Executive Board shall be composed of:

 a.
-Seven representatives of Institutional Members from seven different States elected by the General Assembly for a period of 3 years, and
+Seven Institutional Members from seven different States elected by the General Assembly for a period of 3 years, and

 b.
 The Secretary General (non-voting; Article 3.9)

 c.
-Representatives of those two member-countries which are not members of the Executive Board, but are ready to organise a conference and a meeting of the General Assembly in the period of time mentioned in point a.; as provided by a resolution of the General Assembly.
+Those two Institutional members, which are not members of the Executive Board, but are ready to organise a conference and a meeting of the General Assembly in the period of time mentioned in point a.; as provided by a resolution of the General Assembly.

 a.
 Members of the Executive Board shall be elected by secret ballot at meetings of the General Assembly.
 The Chairperson of the elected Institutional Member shall notify the Secretariat about the name of the representative within 15 days after the election.

 c.
-In case a member of the Executive Board does not hold a position at a national election institute any more, his or her membership is terminated in the Executive Board.
-The Executive Board has the right to grant membership for the new official of the Election Committee of the institutional member in the Executive Board on grounds of recommendation presented by the correspondent institutional member.
+In case a representative of the member of the Executive Board does not hold a position at a national election organ any more, his or her representative mandate is terminated by the Executive Board.

 Article 3 .7